Five for Fighting: Breakthrough and peak commercial success (2000–2006)

 Aware Records' Mark Cunningham made initial contact with Ondrasik.
 Cunningham then passed Ondrasik's demos to the label's new A&R Steve Smith.
 After a discussion with Aware head Gregg Latterman, Smith met with Ondrasik and set up a deal in partnership with Columbia Records.

 His second album, America Town, was released on September 26, 2000.
 In addition to 10 all-new songs, America Town included two re-recorded songs from the ill-fated Message for Albert album ("The Last Great American" and "Love Song").
 "Easy Tonight" became the album's lead single in 2000.
-It received moderate airplay and peaked at 26 on the Adult Top 40.
+It received moderate airplay and peaked at number 26 on the Adult Top 40.

 The second single, "Superman (It's Not Easy)", was a commercial success, reaching number 14 on the Billboard Hot 100 chart and number 1 on the Adult Top 40.
 The song became an anthem after the September 11 attacks and Ondrasik performed the song at The Concert for New York City on October 20, 2001.
 "Superman" was nominated for a Grammy in 2002.

 After the success of "Superman", two more songs were released as singles – the title track "America Town" and "Something About You" in 2002 and 2003, respectively – but neither song charted.
-While America Town did not reach the top 50 of the Billboard 200 chart, the album eventually was certified Platinum.
+While America Town did not reach the top 50 of the Billboard 200 chart, the album was certified Platinum in 2004.